DesignInTheBlack/Elevate/README.md

 ```

 **Order of Modifiers:**
 The order generally doesn't matter unless there's a token type collision.
 In that case, the first matching token is used.
 For multiple modifiers of the same type, consider defining a submap in `/maps`.
+By default, Elevate is structured so that no type collisions occur.

 ### ▸ Responsive Styling